html-project/Html-Project/README.md

 *****Note:***** *This is a unstable version of Google Chrome.
 Please use the Windows installer and configure at https://www.google.com/chrome/ to install the newest stable version or change you end command from "google-chrome-unstable" to "google-chrome-stable".*

-If you have problems, please fallback to Xorg with modifying **/etc/gdm/custom.conf** file:
+If you have problems, please fallback to Xorg with modifying the **/etc/gdm/custom.conf** file on your computer:

 > $$ GDM configuration storage
 >